whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 This new geometry was created using the Dissolve tool in QGIS with the nieghbourhood shapes from SF OpenData.
 This alt-geometry was more detailed than the [current outline for San Francisco](https://github.com/whosonfirst/whosonfirst-data/blob/master/data/859/225/83/85922583.geojson) and is debatably the general outline that most consider the San Francisco locality.

 When we update WOF neighbourhoods to default to a new geometry, we also need to preserve the earlier Zetashapes geometry as an alt-geometry in WOF.
 An alt-geometry is a dedicated WOF record that only contains source information and a geometry - check out an example of an alt-geometry [here](https://github.com/whosonfirst/whosonfirst-data/blob/master/data/859/225/83/85922583-alt-mapzen.geojson).
-Alt-geometries use the same `WOF:id` as the record's main geometry, but append `-alt-"source"`.
+Alt-geometries use the same `wof:id` as the record's main geometry, but append `-alt-"source"`.

 Because we're mixing data from different sources, we should also modify the shapes so they are more consistent with eachother regardless of the source.
 We'll revisit this in part 5.

-###Take care of any deprecated records and outliers
+### Take care of any deprecated records and outliers

 While the above steps took care of the majority of our issues, there were a few remaining edits to be made in San Francisco:

 * The **Westlake** neighbourhood in Daly City was incorrectly parented to San Francisco.
-This record needed to have its `WOF:hierarchy` and `WOF:parent` fields updated to replace the ID for Daly City with the ID for San Francisco.
+This record needed to have its `wof:hierarchy` and `wof:parent` fields updated to replace the ID for Daly City with the ID for San Francisco.
 This hierarchy change qualifies as a **Significant Event**, so the record was cessated and superseded to a new record for this neighbourhood.
-This requires us to duplicate the old file, update the `WOF:id` property and filename to the new ID, linking up the `WOF:supersedes` and `WOF:supersedes_by` properties in both records.
+This requires us to duplicate the old file, update the `wof:id` property and filename to the new ID, linking up the `wof:supersedes` and `wof:supersedes_by` properties in both records.

 * The **Transmission** neighbourhood in San Francisco need to be deprecated and given an `mz:is_funky` value of `1`.
 Using local knowledge, it was determined that this neighbourhood would be cessated and superseded to the nearby record of "La Lengua", rather than a new microhood.